 Though impressive during any season, Finland is especially enchanting during the summer and winter.
 In the summertime, clear lakes and lush nature blanket the landscape.
 Especially interesting for visitors from the U.S. is that the sun never fully sets and you will witness the sun shining north of the Arctic Circle around the clock—without a doubt an experience in itself.
 Throughout the winter snow covers the northern and eastern sections of Finland for nearly the entire season.
 During the long days of March and April, you can even ski, snowboard or sleigh for up to 12-16 hours of full sun in the Lapland region.
 And Christmas in Finland?
 It’s guaranteed to be white!

-SAS flies from New York City via Oslo, Copenhagen or Stockholm to multiple locations in Finland including: Helsinki, Turku, Tampere and Vaasa in less than 12 hours.
+SAS flies from Boston, Chicago, Los Angeles, Miami, New York, San Francisco and Washington D.C. via Oslo, Copenhagen or Stockholm to multiple locations in Finland including: Helsinki, Turku, Tampere and Vaasa in less than 12 hours.

 Finland is known as the “Country of the Thousand Lakes”.
 In fact there are more than 55,000 lakes throughout the country that are at least 200 meters wide.
 To experience the wonder of Finnish nature to its fullest, the perfect option would be staying in one of the many quaint little cottages that are located just steps from the lakeshore.
 Here, you can relax and enjoy, soaking in the sounds and smells of the pristine environment.
 Along with the possibility of swimming in the clear waters, you can also choose to fish, enjoy a warm sauna, pick berries or mushrooms, hike or go sailing.